 While the media was focused on the story of Goldstein's, er...
 Zarqawi's latest death, there was another story that got very little play.
 This was from the most important "central front" of this global war -- the home front.
 I'm talking about a recent case where secret evidence was used to charge people with crimes the jury didn't think they committed, yet they were still convicted and sentenced to terms the judge felt were unjustified.
-As someone on Dkos so eloquently put it:
+As someone on Dkos so eloquently put it:"Going after people based upon 'what they are thinking'You read that right.
+The department of pre-crime is handing out warrants to the thought police, and they're forcing courts to hand out life sentences.

 should set off alarm bells in any thinking person's head."